Eco-friendly recycled road surfacing in Southampton

 On a separate occasion, Roadways donated £250 to Southampton City Council’s ‘Mayor’s Christmas Toy Appeal’ for Christmas presents to be given to children/young adults identified by their social/support worker as unlikely to otherwise receive a gift.

-Southampton City Council were so pleased with the work done at Spencer Road that they commissioned Roadways for another job – in Ozier Road, Southampton, using the same construction technique.
+Southampton City Council were so pleased with the work done at Spencer Road that they commissioned Roadways and Balfour Beatty Living Places for many other road recycling projects in Southampton, using the same construction technique.

 " The workmen turned up on time and obviously gave considerable thought to solving the problems the odd shape posed.
 They were also professional and friendly.
 I am delighted with the finished result and would be happy to recommend this company. "